 There are two ways to get approval from Council to prune or remove a tree:

-- Apply for a Tree Management Permit PDF, 108.36 KB.
-It can take around 10 working days for your application to be processed.
+- Apply for a Tree Permit.
+Use the button at the bottom of this page to apply It can take around 28 working days for your application to be processed.

 If you have questions, call us on (02) 4227 7111.

 If the tree you want to prune is on a neighbour’s property, see our Issues with Neighbours’ Trees page.

 You can read more about what we consider when assessing a tree application in our Tree Management Permit Policy PDF, 87.46 KB.

 Residents in some areas close to the bush can prepare for bush fires by clearing trees from around their home under the NSW Rural Fire Service 10/50 Vegetation Clearing Scheme.

 If your property is in a 10/50 vegetation clearing entitlement area, you may be able to clear trees close to your house without Council's approval.
 Make sure you read the guidelines carefully first; you could be fined for illegally clearing trees.